wmk1/toll-road-blockchain-system/README.md

 * the exit toll booth then submits this secret to the `TollBoothOperator`, which unlocks the deposit for payment and refund of the difference, if applicable.
 * if the fee is equal to or higher than the deposit, then the whole deposit is used and no more is asked of the vehicle, now or before any future trip.
 * if the fee is smaller than the deposit, then the difference is returned to the vehicle.
-* if the fee is not known at the time of exit, the pending payment is recorded, and "base route price required" event is emitted and listened to by the operator's oracle.
+* if the fee is not known at the time of exit, i.e. if the fee is `0`, the pending payment is recorded, and "base route price required" event is emitted and listened to by the operator's oracle.
 * when the oracle receives a new base route price request, it submits the base fee, which also clears one pending payment.
-* if there are more than 1 pending payments, an additional function is there to progressively clear the backlog a set number of pending payments at a time in a FIFO (of the exit) manner.
+* if there are more than 1 pending payments, an additional function is there to progressively clear the backlog a set number of pending payments at a time in a FIFO manner.
+If both vehicleA and vehicleB entered at the same booths and exited at the same booths, then if vehicleA exited before vehicleB, then vehicleA should pop from the FIFO ahead of vehicleB.
 * the vehicle type and multiplier to be used are those at the time of the transaction.
 So an entry transaction uses values at that time, an exit transaction uses values at that time.

 For simplicity's sake, we have not implemented a deadline after which the deposit is returned to the vehicle.
 Also, the function to clear pending more than 1 payment is an ugly one, because it implies a loop and multiple transfers.
 We actually use it to see how many pending payments you can cram in a single transaction.